 Other ideas for savory crepes:

 Sweet Topping ideas for Crepes

-I’m sure you can come up with some of these on your own.
+I'm sure you can come up with some of these sugar free toppings on your own.
 Just incorporate your favorite dessert flavors into a healthy crepe topping for a low carb diet.

 Our favorite dessert crepe toppings:

 - strawberries and keto vanilla ice cream

 - caramel and whipped cream